 Sign and Return Initial Registration Form

 New students are not allowed to self-enroll for classes before their first semester of classes.
 This policy is in place to ensure that each student communicates with their academic advisor.
 Once you have discussed your course selections with your advisor, please contact Randi Redman - she will provide you with an initial registration form to sign and return.

-The Straus Institute hosts a mandatory general orientation session for all incoming dispute resolution students beginning their studies in the fall 2018 semester on Wednesday, August 8th from 8:30 am - 5:00 pm.
+The Straus Institute hosts a mandatory orientation session for all incoming international dispute resolution students beginning their studies in the fall 2018 semester on Wednesday, August 8th from 8:30 am - 5:00 pm.
 All new students (international and domestic) beginning their studies in the fall 2018 semester are required to attend the general new student orientation which will be on Monday, August 13th from 8:30 am - 3:30 pm and will cover program requirements, academic resources, and other essential information.
 This will be a great opportunity for us to get to know you and also give you a chance to meet some of the other students beginning the program.

 Fall 2018 classes begin on Monday, August 20th.

 Winter Intensive classes will meet December 31st, January 2nd, 3rd, and 5th.